jernotte/StudyGuide/Content/AI/StudyGuide.md

 1. Describe the final linear and softmax layers in the Transformer's decoder.
 **Expected Answer**: The final linear layer in the Transformer's decoder is a fully connected neural network that projects the decoder output into a logits vector, representing the scores for each word in the model's vocabulary.
 The softmax layer then converts these scores into probabilities.
 The word with the highest probability is selected as the output for that position in the sequence​​.

-1. How is the Transformer model trained, and what is the role of the loss function during training?
+1. What is the role of the loss function during training?
-**Expected Answer**: The Transformer model is trained using a labeled training dataset, where its output is compared with the correct output.
-The loss function measures the difference between the model's output and the actual output, guiding the model to adjust its parameters for more accurate predictions.
+**Expected Answer**: The loss function measures the difference between the model's output and the actual output, guiding the model to adjust its parameters for more accurate predictions.
 Different decoding strategies like greedy decoding and beam search can be used during training to select the most likely words for the output sequence
 ### Intermediate Concepts
 3. What is the role of self-attention in a Transformer model?
 **Expected Answer**: Self-attention allows the model to focus on different parts of the input sequence when processing a specific part of that sequence.
 It computes attention scores to decide how much focus to put on other parts of the input when encoding or decoding a particular part.